 - Manuals user guide

 They also fold compactly for easy travel use and storage.
-The headphones offer great sound replication and there is no need to worry about rain with their water-proof coating.
-Not only are they Bluetooth 5 capable, they also can be hard-wired for optimal audio quality.
+The Jabra Elite 85h offers great sound replication and there is no need to worry about rain with their water-proof coating.
+Not only are they Bluetooth 5 capable, but they also can be hard-wired for optimal audio quality.

-While they do lack AAC and aptX support, the Jabra Elite 85h’s offer a multitude of features in addition to great noise-cancelling capability and audio sound quality.
+While they do lack AAC and aptX support, the Jabra Elite 85h’s offer a multitude of features in addition to great noise-canceling capability and audio sound quality.

 The noise cancellation feature is fully customizable with the Jabra Sound+ App.
-The headphones utilize eight microphones that filter out ambient sounds.
+The Jabra Elite 85h utilizes eight microphones that filter out ambient sounds.
 The headphones are adaptive and change according to the environment with the Jabra SmartSound technology.
-This technology can detect more than 6,000 unique sounds and uses this to determine what level of noise cancellation to apply from your environment.
+This technology can detect more than 6,000 unique sounds and uses this to determine what level of noise cancellation to apply to your environment.

 If the eight microphones located in the headphones pick up on any unwanted noise, they automatically switch the ANC on.
 The app can be used to adjust the ANC requirements.
 The ANC is high effective at diminishing noises like keyboard clicks, air condition units, and washing machines as ambient noises in the background.
 Low-frequency noises may still come through at times, but that is normal will any ANC headphones.
 The HearThru settings can also be adjusted to amplify surroundings if desired.